FRC-2928/FRC-Programmer-Training/docs/RoboRIO/driverStation.md

 ## Lab - Driver Station
 There are two tasks for this lab:

-- Understand the Driver Station
+- Understand the Driver Station layout and controls.
-- Upload code to the roboRIO
+- Deploy code to the roboRIO.

 ## Understand the Driver Station
 This task is designed to get you familiar with the Driver Station.
 The Driver Station is required to control the competition robot and is only available on Windows.